📞 +44 345 565 1725

 The decision to study medicine was not an easy one but came from my recent experience as a heart transplant patient.

-In January 2023, unfortunately I underwent a heart transplant at Wythenshawe Hospital.
-While I was there during this distressing and emotional time, I witnessed how the nurses and doctors worked together in a team and were able to provide their care so eloquently and kindly alongside listening to my concerns.
+In January 2023, I underwent a heart transplant at Wythenshawe Hospital.
+During this distressing and emotional time, I witnessed how the nurses and doctors worked together as a team, providing care kindly and professionally while listening to my concerns.

-Just watching every member of this multi-disciplinary team work together, using their problem-solving, leadership, and teamwork skills as well as applying their scientific knowledge and understanding, ultimately inspired me to look further into the career of medicine and understand that medicine is not just about healing people but applying what you know about scientific healthcare.
+Watching every member of this multi disciplinary team use their problem solving, leadership, teamwork, and scientific knowledge ultimately inspired me to look further into the career of medicine.
+I realised that medicine is not just about healing but also about applying scientific understanding with compassion.

-Seeing how they acted and cared about me in such a professional and empathetic manner led me to think that one day hopefully I’ll be able to do the exact same thing to patients in the future.
+Seeing how they acted and cared for me in such a professional and empathetic manner made me hope that one day I can do the same for future patients.

 Are there any specific areas that you want to go into?